-Typically, the material factors include tax treatment, bankruptcy remoteness and that there are no particular current problems regarding enforcement in Hong Kong.
+Typically, the material factors include tax treatment, bankruptcy-remoteness and that there are no particular current problems regarding enforcement in Hong Kong.

-As discussed in 4.10 SPEs or Other Entities, the business undertaken by SPEs is usually restricted.
+The business undertaken by SPEs is usually restricted.

 Typically, unless the transaction specifically requires it, SPEs will avoid activities that require appropriate licensing, such as advising on securities and dealing in securities.